 Strategy 2: Activity Cards

 Choice is an important part of differentiation, and letting students decide how they want to spend their time is a great way to appeal to various learning preferences.
 You’ll need to come up with math problems, tasks, or questions.
 As much as possible, use or create cards that span several lessons and offer options to work independently, with a partner, or in a small group.
 Ask for feedback so you can adjust future learning accordingly.
-Many of HMH’s math programs, including Into Math and Go Math!, include inquiry-based task and project cards that help teachers differentiate.
+Many of HMH’s math programs, including Into Math, Go Math!, and Into AGA include inquiry-based task and project cards that help teachers differentiate.

 Strategy 3: Choice Boards